Indonesia is one of the world’s largest phone makers. They’re quickly becoming one of the biggest consumers of them too.

 Besides Indonesia, the brand plans on selling phones in other countries throughout the ASEAN region.

 Advan has a well-established factory in Semarang which produces LCD screens, notebooks, and PCs.
 In addition to the US$80.7 million the company used to create a 3,000-square-meter factory,

 They’re now pouring in another US$8.1 million to expand its production capabilities to smartphones and tablets.
 Advan’s goal is to assemble 25,000 smartphones and 25,000 tablets every month.

-The company expects to start producing more smartphone components as well, becoming independent from Chinese sourced parts.
+Advan will also start producing more smartphone components.
+They have a goal of becoming independent from Chinese sourced parts.

 Want to invest in Indonesia, but aren’t a large company with enough money to start a factory?
 You might want to see our guide to buying Indonesia property.